 Optional attribute Description

 IsVMHAEnabled Defines whether vSphere HA is enabled.
-The value 1 indicate that vSphere HA is enabled.
+The value 1 indicates that vSphere HA is enabled.
+This attribute value should match the vSphere HA settings in the VMware vSphere HA cluster.

-Default is 1.
+If vSphere HA is turned on, set this attribute value to 1 (True).
+If vSphere HA is turned off, set this attribute value to 0 (False). vSphere HA settings are considered based on this attribute only if the HAInfoDetails attribute is not set, or if the agent fails to retrieve the vSphere HA details based on the HAInfoDetails attribute.

+Default: 1 (True)

 Type and dimension: boolean-scalar

+PanicVMOnESXLoss Set this attribute value to 1 (True) to trigger panic on the virtual machine when the ESX host loses network connectivity.

+Default: 0 (False)

+Type and dimension: boolean-scalar

+ForceRegister For internal use only.

-Optional attribute Description VMRegisterWait The specified time interval, in seconds, during which VMware HA registers the virtual machine on any other ESX host when an ESX host fails.
+VMRegisterWait The specified time interval, in seconds, during which VMware HA registers the virtual machine on any other ESX host when an ESX host fails.
 This is applicable only if IsVMHAEnabled is set to true.

+Default value: 120 seconds

-Default value is 120 seconds.
-Type and dimension: integer VirtualDiskMode Specifies the mode to be used when the disk is attached.
-You can set the value of this attribute to persistent, independent_persistent Of independent_nonpersistent.
+Type and dimension: integer

+VirtualDiskMode Specifies the mode to be used when the disk is attached.

+You can set the value of this attribute to one of the following:

+■ persistent

+■ independent_persistent

+independent_nonpersistent

 You must modify the value after you configure application monitoring.

 Note: The VMwareDisks agent does not detect the mode in which the disk is configured.
 After a failover, the disk is attached in the mode that is defined in the attribute value.
 For details about the disk modes, refer to the VMware documentation.

+Default value: persistent

+Type and dimension: string-association